sergeykhliustin/BazelPods/README.md

 `cocoapods-bazel` generates BUILD files based on targets from `Pods.xcodeproj`.
 As a result of this, we will have some aggregated targets needed for Xcode but redundant for Bazel.
 These targets cause issues with resources and module name resolving.
-For example, currently, it not working out of the box for a custom Firebase setup.
+For example, currently, it's not working out of the box for a custom Firebase setup.

 `PodToBUILD`'s main idea is to generate BUILD files directly from .podspec info and **it's great!**
 Unfortunately, out of the box, it cannot resolve the whole dependency tree with private pods as Cocoapods do.